mcfiredrill/burgertuber/README.md

 # Get and run openseeface

-Follow instructions on the (https://github.com/emilianavt/OpenSeeFace?tab=readme-ov-file#usage)[OpenSeeFace repo] https://github.com/emilianavt/OpenSeeFace?tab=readme-ov-file#usage
+Follow instructions on the [https://github.com/emilianavt/OpenSeeFace?tab=readme-ov-file#usage](OpenSeeFace repo) https://github.com/emilianavt/OpenSeeFace?tab=readme-ov-file#usage

 My app expects it to run on port 12000 but this can be changed in the code.